amitxfactor018/google-docs-clone-dev/README.md

 # Google Docs Clone

 > This project is a clone of the Google Docs app.
 Which provides a platform for creating and editing documents.
-The app uses the [Quill](https://quilljs.com/) library to provide a rich text editor, and it is built with React and CSS.
+The app uses the [Quill](https://quilljs.com/) library to provide a rich text editor, and it is built with React.Js and CSS.

 # Built With